jimDragon/RUTC-Webpage/README.md

 Image galleries are handled as folders with static files.
 See more here: https://mademistakes.com/notes/static-files/

 Added gallery include that serves the purpose of serving static file galleries and nothing else. `carousel.html` != `gallery.html`
-Gallery include takes as a parameter the category front matter attribute and matches it with the folder path.
-For example `assets/img/{{ category }}/`.
+Gallery include takes as a parameter the category front matter attribute which is the page.url and generates the gallery folder path.
+For example volunteers page volunteers.html will have a `/volunteers/ ` page url.
+So the gallery url will be `assets/img{{ pages.url }}`.